fjavierm/ceh/06-System_Hacking/README.md

 * **Known cover attack**: Both cover and stego are known.

-* **Known message attack**: In some cases message is known and analyzing the stego object pattern for this embedded message may help to attack similar systems.
+* **Known message attack**: In some cases, the message is known and analyzing the stego object pattern for this embedded message may help to attack similar systems.

 * **Chosen stego attack**: Steganographic algorithm and stego object are known.